Coachella: 2018–2019

+2020–present

 The 2020 festival was originally scheduled to take place on April 10–12 and April 17–19 with Rage Against the Machine, Travis Scott, and Frank Ocean as the headlining acts.
 Due to the COVID-19 pandemic, the festival was initially postponed until October 9–11 and October 16–18, but in June, Riverside County public health officers announced it and Stagecoach had been cancelled altogether due to a ban on public gatherings, as well as lockdowns and travel restrictions.
 On April 10, a documentary profiling the festival's 20-year history, Coachella: 20 Years in the Desert, was released on YouTube to coincide with the original start date of the 2020 event.
 The 2021 festival was also cancelled as a result of pandemic restrictions in California and the threats of the COVID-19 variants.

 Coachella returned in 2022 on April 15–17 and April 22–24.
 The headlining lineup initially comprised Harry Styles, Billie Eilish, Kanye West, and Swedish House Mafia.
 Less than two weeks before the festival, West withdrew.
 The vacancy in the Sunday night headliner slot was filled by Swedish House Mafia – who previously had not been scheduled for a specific day – for a joint performance with the Weeknd.
-While not advertised as a headlining act, Arcade Fire were added to the official 2022 schedule on April 14, a day before the festival's first weekend.
+While not advertised as a headlining act, Arcade Fire was added to the official 2022 schedule on April 14, a day before the festival's first weekend.